aaron-rahman/PyEtherpadLite/README.md

 Apache License

 # 6 Credit
-This python API-Wrapper is a Form from [devjones](https://github.com/devjones/PyEtherpadLite) and is inspired by TomNomNom's php client which can be found at: https://github.com/TomNomNom/etherpad-lite-client
+This python API-Wrapper is a Fork from [devjones](https://github.com/devjones/PyEtherpadLite) and is inspired by TomNomNom's php client which can be found at: https://github.com/TomNomNom/etherpad-lite-client